Gordon Haskell: 1970s

 When King Crimson parted company with original singer Greg Lake, Haskell was asked to be the bassist and vocalist in the transitional King Crimson line-up of 1970.
-He appeared on the albums In the Wake of Poseidon (although just for one song, Cadence and Cascade) and Lizard.
+He appeared on the albums In the Wake of Poseidon (although just for one song, "Cadence and Cascade") and Lizard.
 However, Haskell's preference for Nat King Cole and Ray Charles songs led to frustration in Fripp's band, and his folk and blues-oriented interests were in conflict with Crimson's more complicated progressive rock musical style.
 Haskell left the band acrimoniously following the recording of Lizard, during rehearsals for planned live work.
 He objected to his vocal contributions being manipulated, using distortion and by being sped up, feeling it would damage his reputation.
+In an interview shortly before his death, Haskell criticized King Crimson as "amateurs full of a false sense of great importance.
+It was 24 hours of listening to bullshit hailed as 'art'".

-Haskell subsequently auditioned for Atlantic Records head Ahmet Ertegün, who had signed Ray Charles and Aretha Franklin which led to Arif Mardin producing Haskell's 1971 solo album It Is and It Isn’t.
+Haskell subsequently auditioned for Atlantic Records head Ahmet Ertegün, who had signed Ray Charles and Aretha Franklin, which led to Arif Mardin producing Haskell's 1971 solo album It Is and It Isn’t.
 The album has guest appearances from top session musicians, notably John Wetton, who would join King Crimson in late 1972.
 Again, the album was not a commercial success.
 As the 1970s progressed, Haskell found himself playing supporting stints with Cliff Richard and Tim Hardin.
 For a short time in 1974 he rehearsed with the group Stackridge.
 Though Haskell decided not to join the group, Stackridge did record a song from It Is and It Isn’t.
 Originally called "Worms", the version on the 1975 album Extravaganza was re-titled, "No One's More Important Than the Earthworm".

 1980s and 1990s

-Haskell arrived at the doorstep of the 1980s deeply in debt and dissatisfied with the music business.
+Haskell arrived at the start of the 1980s deeply in debt and dissatisfied with the music business.
 He left for Denmark in 1984, playing "seven nights a week to drunks in bars."
 During this time his voice became a lot stronger.
 His debt eventually eliminated, he returned to England and continued playing solo and small-band gigs in tiny pubs and clubs.
 "I was trapped," Haskell recalls, "but the time wasn't wasted.
 I was practising.
 I was in the wilderness for a long time.
 But I met a lot of really interesting characters in bars, and that's where my songs tend to come from.
 I was self-contained, self-supporting, and I didn't really have anything to do with the recording industry."